dchen68-debug/SQL_Portfolio/README.md

 # SQL_Portfolio

 What it is:
-synthetic P&C insurance dataset, self-built to practice CTEs/window functions for a Risk Analyst transition
+  Synthetic P&C insurance dataset, self-built to practice CTEs/window functions for a Risk Analyst transition

 Schema:
   1) claims_payments